 MI may disclose personal information as follows:

 - To its agents, contractors or third party service providers for the purposes of provision of administrative, computer/software hosting and management, order fulfilment, infrastructure/works, consultancy, billing, financing, credit reporting, printing, mailout or other services and products in connection with the operation of its business.
-Any such third parties are under duties to MI to use such information only for the purpose for which it is provided and to keep such information confidential;
+Any such third parties are under duties to MI to use such data only for the purpose for which it is provided and to keep such data confidential;

 - To meet its statutory and licensing reporting and registration requirements, including disclosure to the Australian Competition and Consumer Commission, the Bureau of Meteorology, the NSW Minister responsible for administration of the Water Management Act 2000 (NSW), the NSW Environment Protection Authority, and the NSW Government, as described in this Statement above; as required under funding and other contractual arrangements with the Commonwealth and NSW Government or governmental agencies; or in co-operation with Commonwealth and NSW governmental or quasi-governmental departments, entities and authorities;